erazor-de/xtagger/README.md

 applications like [TMSU](https://tmsu.org/) and [Tagsistant](https://www.tagsistant.net/) use
-databases to manage the file/tag relationships, others like [TagSpaces](https://www.tagspaces.org/) use sidecar files or encode tags in the filename. xtagger is different in that it uses the extended attributes of supporting file systems on Linux and macOS (Windows alternate data streams are not supported yet).
+databases to manage the file/tag relationships, others like [TagSpaces](https://www.tagspaces.org/) use sidecar files or encode tags in the filename. xtagger is different in that it uses the extended attributes of supporting file systems on Linux and macOS.

 This fixes one problem common with most other solutions: You can move or rename your files with your favourite tools without loosing the file/tag relationship managed elsewhere[^1].